RPDJF/steam-updater-script/README.md

 - Running this script will temporarily disrupt your connection to the Steam application until the next application restart.

 - This script is not fully automated and requires external scheduling tools like the Windows Task Scheduler for regular updates.
+- The script relies on the visibility settings of your Steam game library.
+To ensure proper functionality, make sure your Steam profile's privacy settings allow everyone to view your game library.

 ## Prerequisites